Green Acres

-Green Acres is an American television sitcom starring Eddie Albert and Eva Gabor as a couple who move from New York City to a country farm.
+Green Acres is an American television absurdist sitcom starring Eddie Albert and Eva Gabor as a couple who move from New York City to a country farm.
 Produced by Filmways as a sister show to Petticoat Junction, the series was first broadcast on CBS, from September 15, 1965, to April 27, 1971.

-Receiving solid ratings during its six-year run, Green Acres was cancelled in 1971 as part of the "rural purge" by CBS.
+Although it received solid ratings during its six-year run, Green Acres was cancelled in 1971 as part of the "rural purge" by CBS.
 The sitcom has been in syndication and is available on DVD and VHS releases.
 A reunion movie aired in 1990.

 In 1997, the two-part episode "A Star Named Arnold Is Born" was ranked No. 59 on TV Guide's 100 Greatest Episodes of All-Time.

 Radio origins

 Green Acres derives from Granby's Green Acres, a comedy show aired on the CBS radio network from July 3 to August 21, 1950.
 The eight-episode summer series was created by Jay Sommers, who also wrote, produced, and directed.

-The principal characters, a married couple played by Bea Benaderet and Gale Gordon, originated (though under a different surname) on Lucille Ball's My Favorite Husband.
-The Granby's premise was that a big-city banker fulfills a lifelong dream by moving his family to a rundown farm, despite knowing nothing about farming.
-The nearby feed store is operated by the absent-minded Mr. Kimball, and the Granbys hire an older hand named Eb (voiced by Parley Baer, who would guest-star in several episodes of the television series), who often comments on incompetent management.
-Benaderet would later play Kate Bradley, a main character in Petticoat Junction, which was in the same fictional universe as Green Acres.
+The principal characters, a married couple played by Bea Benaderet and Gale Gordon, were based on similar characters played by the two on Lucille Ball's My Favorite Husband.
+The Granby's premise sees a big-city banker fulfill a lifelong dream by moving his family to a rundown farm, despite knowing nothing about farming.
+The nearby feed store is operated by the absent-minded Mr. Kimball, and the Granbys hire an older hand named Eb (voiced by Parley Baer, who guest-starred in several episodes of the television series), who often comments on their incompetent management.
+Benaderet later played Kate Bradley, a main character in Petticoat Junction, which was in the same fictional universe as Green Acres.

 Adaptation to television

 Following the success of The Beverly Hillbillies and Petticoat Junction, CBS offered producer Paul Henning another half-hour slot on the schedule, without requiring a pilot episode.
 Faced with running three shows, Henning encouraged Sommers to create a series for the time slot.
-Sommers would go on to write and produce about one-third of the episodes.
+Sommers later wrote and produced about one-third of the episodes.

 In pre-production, proposed titles were Country Cousins and The Eddie Albert Show.